Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Stress-velocity-based porous media equations

-to prescribe the boundary conditions.
-In order to keep the notation simple, note that we restrict ourselves to homogeneous boundary conditions.
-The analysis extends in a standard way to non-homogeneous boundary data and the numerical examples presented later employ non-trivial boundary conditions (see subsection \ref{sec:mandel}).
+\answer{In order to keep the notation simple, we restrict ourselves to homogeneous boundary conditions, while the subsequently presented analysis extends in a standard way to non-homogeneous boundary data and the numerical examples presented later employ non-trivial boundary conditions (see sections \ref{sec:mandel} and \ref{subsec:footing_3d}).
+We consider a decomposition of the boundary $ \partial\Omega=\Gamma_\mathrm{f}\cup\Gamma_\mathrm{p} =\Gamma_\mathrm{t}\cup\Gamma_\mathrm{d}$ with the index addressing the constrained field (flux, pressure, traction, and displacement).
+Then we consider the boundary conditions}